dbruun/sop-pp-hackathon/QUICKSTART.md

 ## Troubleshooting

-### "Cannot connect to Azure OpenAI"
+### "Cannot connect to Azure AI Foundry"
-- ✅ Check your endpoint URL ends with `.openai.azure.com/`
+- ✅ Check your connection string or endpoint URL is correct
-- ✅ Verify API key is correct
+- ✅ Verify API key is correct (if not using connection string)
-- ✅ Ensure model is deployed in Azure
+- ✅ Ensure model is deployed in Azure AI Foundry
+- ✅ Verify agent service is enabled in your project

 ### "Model not found"
 - ✅ Check deployment name matches exactly